 In the territory of the Czech Republic: the Armed Forces may assist the Police in guarding important places and institutions.
 The agenda of the fight against terrorism in the Czech Republic falls especially within the competence of the Ministry of Interior, the Police of the Czech Republic and the intelligence services of the Czech Republic.
 Certain functions and activities in this field require the co-operation of the Ministry of Defence, Ministry of Health and the Ministry of Foreign Affairs.
-In fact, all the ministries, many other central state authorities, as well as regional authorities, private companies and in fact every resident, can p lay some role in the counterterrorism activities in the Czech Republic.
-The Ministry of Interior coordinates crisis management activities in response to terrorist acts and similar incidents seriously endangering critical infrastructure, civilian population and their property, and the public order.
+In fact, all the ministries, many other central state authorities, as well as regional authorities, private companies and in fact every resident, can play some role in the counterterrorism activities in response to terrorist acts and similar incidents seriously endangering critical infrastructure, civilian population and their property, and the public order.
 The Ministry of Foreign Affairs coordinates the government's response to emergencies abroad that could affect the Czech Republic's interests.
-The Police of the Czech Republic units involved in the fight against terrorism are subordinated to the Office of the Criminal Police and Investigation Service (Organised Crime Unit, General Crime Department etc.), Deputy Police President for Uniformed Police (Protection Service), Deputy Police President responsible for international co-operation (International Police Cooperation Department - Interpol Prague) and the Office of the Police President (Rapid Response Unit).
+The Police of the Czech Republic units involved in the fight against terrorism are subordinated to the Office of the Czech Republic units involved in the fight against terrorism are subordinated to the Office of the Criminal Police and Investigation Service (Organised Crime Unit, General Crime Department etc.), Deputy Police President for Uniformed Police (Protection Service), Deputy

+Police President responsible for international co-operation (International Police Cooperation Department - Interpol Prague) and the Office of the Police President (Rapid Response Unit).
 There are three intelligence services in the Czech Republic: